loganmj/combat-calculator/Docs/Math.md

 | 9 | 8.67% |
 | 10 | 1.73% |

+## Mean and Standard Deviation
+Calculating the mean of the binomial data will determine the expected average number of successes to expect from an attack roll.
+The mean value can be calculated as:

+$$E[B(n,p)] = np$$

+where
+- $n$ is the number of trials
+- $p$ is the probability of success for a single trial

+Calculating the standard deviation of the binomial data will determine the expected number of successes above or below the average value due to normal variance.
+Standard deviation can be calculated as:

+$$\sqrt{np(1-p)}$$

+where
+- $n$ is the number of trials
+- $p$ is the probability of success for a single trial

 ## Binomial Sums
 Probability mass functions can be added together to form binomial sums.
 A binomial sum shows the combined probability of getting different amounts of successes in the trials.
 For example, using the table from the previous section, it can be determined that the probability of getting either 5 or 6 successes is the sum of their individual probabilities: